Girl U Want: Critical reception

 Record World said that "A snakey guitar winds around the boisterous lead vocals that proclaim the winning hook."
+Dave Swanson of Ultimate Classic Rock ranked "Girl U Want" as Devo's seventh best song, stating that it is "about as catchy as Devo songs come" and that "the lyrics are a typical balance of the traditional crashing into the unexpected."

 Steve Huey of AllMusic noted the song in a review of the album, stating: "Several tunes – like the oft-covered 'Girl U Want' – have a geeky (but pragmatic) romantic angst that was new to Devo albums, although the band's view of relationships is occasionally colored by their cultural themes of competition and domination."
 Huey also highlighted "Girl U Want" as an album standout by labeling it an AMG Pick Track.
 Greg Prato of AllMusic reviewed the song itself, stating it was "definitely one of the most overlooked gems to surface from the early-'80s new wave movement".

-Ultimate Classic Rock critic Dave Swanson rated "Girl U Want" as Devo's 7th best song, saying that the song is "about as catchy as Devo songs come" and that "the lyrics are a typical balance of the traditional crashing into the unexpected."

 Robert Palmer version

-In 1994, "Girl U Want" was covered by English singer Robert Palmer.
+In 1994, "Girl U Want" was covered by British singer Robert Palmer.
 Produced solely by Palmer, the song was released as the lead single from his twelfth studio album, Honey (1994), by EMI Records, and reached number 57 on the UK Singles Chart.

 A music video was filmed and directed by Howard Greenhalgh to promote the single.
 Palmer also performed the song on the UK music show Top of the Pops on June 16, 1994.